ComradeBlaze/sigmamodlist/readme.md

 **This readme was created by me to keep track of mods when migrating between versions.**

 Alternatively, here's links to the mods via Modrinth Collection:
-(note these do not include mods that are outdated or not on mondrinth)
+(note these do not include mods that are outdated or not on Modrinth)

 [Aesthetics](https://modrinth.com/collection/6eJhPb9T)